vatlnetwork/html-rdp/README.md

 ├── frontend/                         # Web frontend
 │   ├── index.html                    # Main HTML page
 │   ├── style.css                     # Styling
-│   └── app.js                        # Guacamole client logic
+│   ├── app.js                        # Guacamole client logic
+│   └── guacamole.js                  # Apache Guacamole JS library (guacamole-common-js)
 ├── docker-compose.yml                # guacd container definition
-└── README.md                         # This file
+├── ubuntu-install.sh                 # Full Ubuntu setup script (Docker, JDK, Maven, guacd, backend) └── README.md                         # This file
 ```

 ## How It Works

-1. **User enters connection details** in the web form
+1. **User enters connection details** in the web form (gateway host/port, RDP host/port, optional credentials)
-2. **Browser establishes WebSocket** connection to the Java backend
+2. **Browser establishes WebSocket** connection to the gateway at `ws://{gateway}:{port}/rdp`
+3. **Connection parameters** (hostname, port, username, password) are passed via the Guacamole protocol
-3. **Backend connects to guacd** using the Guacamole protocol
+4. **Backend connects to guacd** and forwards the RDP configuration
-4. **guacd establishes RDP connection** to the target Windows machine
+5. **guacd establishes RDP connection** to the target Windows machine
-5. **Display data streams back** through the chain to the browser
+6. **Display data streams back** through the chain to the browser
-6. **User input (keyboard/mouse)** is sent back to the RDP server
+7. **User input (keyboard/mouse)** is sent back through the tunnel to the RDP server

 ## Troubleshooting

 ### Connection fails immediately

+- Ensure the **gateway** (Spring Boot backend) is running and reachable
 - Ensure guacd is running: `docker ps | grep guacd`
 - Check guacd logs: `docker logs guacd`
-- Verify the RDP server is accessible from the machine running guacd
+- Verify the RDP server is accessible from the machine running the backend (guacd connects via the backend host)

 ### "Invalid hostname" error

+- For **Gateway**: ensure the backend hostname/port is correct (e.g. `localhost:9460` for local dev)
-- Make sure you've entered a valid hostname or IP address
+- For **Server**: ensure you've entered a valid RDP hostname or IP address
-- The hostname must be reachable from the guacd container
+- The RDP hostname must be reachable from the machine running the backend/guacd

 ### Authentication errors